Avadhuta03/avadhuta03.github.io/_posts/2019-02-14-OSPF-protocol.md

 <li>Second, the routers flood the information, so all routers know the same information.
 At that
 point, each router can calculate routes to all subnets, but from each router’s own perspective.</li>

-<li>All link state routing protocols uses Dijkstra Shortest Path First (SPF) algorithm, to process LSDB and builds the he routes that the local router should add to the IP routing table—routes that list a subnet number and mask, an outgoing interface, and a next-hoprouter IP address.</li>
+<li>All link state routing protocols uses Dijkstra Shortest Path First (SPF) algorithm, to process LSDB and builds the he routes that the local router should add to the IP routing table—routes that list a subnet number and mask, an outgoing interface, and a next-hop(router) IP address.</li>

 </ol>